-Bill Lazor played college football for Cornell University, starting at quarterback for the Big Red from 1991-1993.
+Bill Lazor played football for Cornell University as starting quarterback for the Big Red from 1991-1993.
 During his decorated career, he set 26 program records and was voted the team's most valuable player for the 1993 season and selected to the All-Ivy League team.

 University of Buffalo

-In 2001, Lazor rejoined his former coach Hofher at the University of Buffalo as the team's offensive coordinator for his first job at running an offense.
-During his two seasons with the Bulls, the team won their first ever game against a FBS (formerly Division 1-A) opponent in team history.
+In 2001, Lazor rejoined his former coach Hofher at the University of Buffalo as their offensive coordinator.
+This was his first opportunity to coach an entire offense.
+During his two seasons with the Bulls, the team won their first ever game against an FBS (formerly Division 1-A) opponent in team history.

 In 2003,Lazor began his NFL coaching career for the Atlanta Falcons as the team's offensive quality control coach.
 However, the team struggled and head coach Dan Reeves left the team after 13 games.
 The team finished 5-11, finishing last in the NFL South.

-After the Falcons, Lazor joined the Washington Redskins for the 2004 season under new head coach Joe Gibbs.
-In his first two seasons with the Redskins, Lazor worked as an offensive assistant coach before being promoted to the team's quarterbacks coach for the 2006 and the 2007 seasons.
-During his time under Gibbs, he learned Joe Gibbs' offensive system, an offshoot of the "Air Coryell" system predicated on vertical passing.
+After the Falcons, Lazor joined the Washington Commanders for the 2004 season under new head coach Joe Gibbs.
+In his first two seasons with the Redskins, Lazor worked as an offensive assistant coach before being promoted to the team's quarterbacks coach for the following two seasons.
+During his time with the team, he learned Joe Gibbs' offensive system, an offshoot of the "Air Coryell" system predicated on vertical passing.

-After Gibbs retired, Lazor became the quarterbacks coach of the Seattle Seahawks under head coach Mike Holmgren for the 2008 season.
-While he coached there for two seasons, the Seahawks struggled both seasons for their worst back-to-back seasons since the first two seasons of the franchise's history.
-While their starting quarterback (Matt Hasselbeck) out for most of the season, Lazor coached the backup quarterback Seneca Wallace to a Seahawks-record 184 straight pass attempts without an interception.
-Holmgren left after 2008 season, succeeded by Jim L. Mora (Jr.).
-After the 2009 season, Mora was fired.
+After Gibbs retired prior to the 2008 season, Lazor became the quarterbacks coach for the Seattle Seahawks under head coach Mike Holmgren.
+The Seahawks struggled in 2008 and 2009, achieving their worst back-to-back records since the first two seasons of the franchise's existence.
+However, while their starting quarterback, Matt Hasselbeck, was out for most of the season with an injury, Lazor coached the backup , Seneca Wallace, to a Seahawks-record 184 straight pass attempts without an interception.
+Despite this small success, Holmgren left after the 2008 season, succeeded by Jim L. Mora (Jr.) who was quickly fired after the following season.